Systematic Breakdown of Amontons' Law of Friction for an Elastic Object Locally Obeying Amontons' Law

-In this work we observed three types of precursors prior to the bulk sliding: the quasi-static, and bounded and leading rapid precursors.
-The latter two will correspond to those observed in experiments~\cite{Ben-David11, Rubinstein04,Rubinstein07,Ben-David10,Maegawa10}.
-The quasi-static precursor is also observed in numerical works~\cite{Bouchbinder}, but not in experiments~\cite{Ben-David11, Rubinstein04,Rubinstein07,Ben-David10,Maegawa10}, because it almost fades away in the local density of actual contact area measured in experiments as discussed before.
-Numerical works of \cite{Maegawa10, Scheibert10,Amundsen,Tromborg11} do not observe it, which results from the discontinuously-decreasing frictional coefficient with velocity in those works.
-That corresponds to vanishing $v_\text{c}$ and then vanishing stable region of the quasi-static precursor.
-In \cite{Kammer}, a model similar to the present FEM model is employed, but the value of the dissipation coefficient corresponds to $\tlc/\tL \sim 0$.
-That is consistent with the absence of the quasi-static precursor also in that work.
+In this work we observed three types of precursors prior to the occurrence of bulk sliding: the quasi-static precursor and the bounded and the leading rapid precursors.
+The latter two are seen to correspond to those observed in experiments~\cite{Ben-David11, Rubinstein04,Rubinstein07,Ben-David10,Maegawa10}.
+The quasi-static precursor is also observed in numerical studies~\cite{Bouchbinder}, but not in experiments~\cite{Ben-David11, Rubinstein04,Rubinstein07,Ben-David10,Maegawa10}, because it vanishes away in the local density of the real contact area measured in experiments, as previously discussed.
+Some numerical studies \cite{Maegawa10, Scheibert10,Amundsen,Tromborg11} do not report this precursor.
+The lack of this precursor is because local friction coefficient discontinuously decreases as velocity increases in these studies.
+This discontinuous decrease in the local friction coefficient corresponds to a vanishing $v_\text{c}$ and a subsequently vanishing stable region for the quasi-static precursor.
+In ref.~\onlinecite{Kammer}, a model similar to the present FEM model is employed; however, the value of the viscosity coefficient corresponds to $\tlc/\tL \sim 0$.
+This result is also consistent with the absence of the quasi-static precursor.